 This is just one possible line of inquiry, and there are countless others.

-There’s a lot to say about essential questions and how to build them, so much so that we’ve written a whole book called the Essential Guide to Essential Questions.
-(If you’d like a copy you can buy it now and take 10% off using the code #inquiryrocks.)
+There’s a lot to say about essential questions and how to build them, so much so that we’ve written a whole book called The Essential Guide to Essential Questions.

 I was recently asked if an essential question was essential for learning.
 My response is usually another question: If we are about to deliver some content to learners, what was the question that made that content necessary?

 If learning is the answer, what was the question?

 For our unit, the essential question is “What is greatness?”
 I won’t go into detail of how we created this question, but if you’re struggling to come up with one, here are 100 essential questions by subject area.

 Herding Questions Drive the Learning

 If the essential question starts the learning, what is a herding question?
 Every other question you ask a learner is a herding question.

 They are how you manipulate (in a good way) the conversation to drive it towards the purpose of your inquiry and the curriculum.